 The procedure is not surgery, so you will not have any cut (incision).
 Instead your healthcare provider puts small tools through your vagina to reach your uterus.
 Your provider has several ways to do the procedure.
 He or she can use:

-You may have endometrial ablation if you have heavy or long periods.
+You may decide to have endometrial ablation if you have heavy or long periods.
 You may also have it for bleeding between periods (abnormal uterine bleeding).
-In some cases, the bleeding may be so heavy that affects your daily activities.
-You may have a low blood count (anemia) because of it.
+In some cases, the bleeding may be so heavy that it affects your daily activities and causes a low blood count (anemia) because of it.

-Heavy bleeding means enough bleeding that you have to change sanitary pads or tampons every hour.
-Long periods are those that last longer than 7 days.
+Heavy bleeding is described as bleeding that requires changing sanitary pads or tampons every hour.
+Long periods are described as lasting longer than 7 days.

 Menstrual bleeding problems may be caused by hormone problems.
 This is especially true for women nearing menopause or after menopause.
 Other causes include abnormal tissues such as fibroids, polyps, or cancer of the endometrium or uterus.

 Endometrial ablation lessens menstrual bleeding or stops it completely.
 You may not be able to get pregnant after endometrial ablation.
-This is because the lining that helps a fetus grow has been removed.
-But you will still have your reproductive organs.
+This is because the endometrial lining, where the egg implants after being fertilized, has been removed.
+Pregnancies that occur after an endometrial ablation are not normal, therefore it is important to use a reliable form of birth control.
+You will still have your reproductive organs.

 Your healthcare provider may have other reasons to suggest endometrial ablation.

 You may have other risks based on your condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.

 You may not be able to have an endometrial ablation if you have: